PriceSnap

 Tip: Photograph both sides of the coin in good lighting for best results

-Why Check Your Coin Values?
+🪙Scan Your Coin

-Coin collecting, known as numismatics, is one of the oldest and most established hobbies in the world, dating back to ancient civilizations.
-Today, the rare coin market is worth billions of dollars annually, with individual specimens selling for millions at major auction houses like Heritage Auctions, Stack's Bowers, and GreatCollections.
+Coin collecting, known as numismatics, is one of the oldest and most established hobbies in the world, and the modern rare coin market is worth billions of dollars annually.
+Individual specimens have sold for millions at major auction houses like Heritage Auctions, Stack's Bowers, and GreatCollections.
+A 1933 Saint-Gaudens Double Eagle sold for $18.9 million in 2021, while a 1794 Flowing Hair Dollar has reached $10 million.
+Those headline coins are outliers, but they pull a long tail behind them: even common circulated coins from the early 1900s regularly sell for $10-$100 or more depending on date, condition, and variety.

 Photograph both the obverse (front) and reverse (back) of your coin in good, even lighting.
 Avoid harsh shadows and try to capture any details like mint marks, dates, and surface conditions clearly.